Mount Mary's History

 - In July, Mount Mary is renamed Mount Mary University.
 The institution’s Board of Trustees approved the name change February 12, 2012.

-- Mount Mary celebrates its 100th anniversary through numerous events and celebrations.
-A Centennial Exhibit depicting the 100 year history of Mount Mary was displayed in the Marian Gallery.
+- Mount Mary celebrates its 100th anniversary through numerous events and celebrations, including a Centennial Dinner and a special historical exhibit depicting the 100 year history of Mount Mary was displayed in the Marian Gallery.
 View the booklet version of that exhibit here (PDF).

 - In May, the annual student-designer fashion show expands to include all arts and design students.
 The new annual event is named CREO and includes arts and design student exhibits as well as the runway-style student-designer fashion show.